Educational Administration (ADMN)

 Basic educational statistics course for master's degree candidates in administration.
 Includes concepts and operations as applied to frequency distributions, graphing techniques, measurement of central tendency and variability, normal distribution curves, sampling theory and tests of significant differences between related and independent samples.
 Computer application packages and their utilization in classrooms and social agencies are also introduced.

-ADMN 5103 School Personnel Administration: 3 semester hours.
+ADMN 5103 Human Resource Management: 3 semester hours.

 ADMN 5113 Planning and Managing Educational Facilities: 3 semester hours.